sensor-dream/APIVOF/guidelines/list-info/i-packs-in-system-fedora-34.md

 <summary>iproute</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Advanced IP routing and network device configuration tools
+Short desc    : Advanced IP routing and network device configuration tools
 URL          : http://kernel.org/pub/linux/utils/net/iproute2/
-Лицензия     : GPLv2+ and Public Domain
+License      : GPLv2+ and Public Domain
-Описание     : The iproute package contains networking utilities (ip and rtmon, for example)
+Descript     : The iproute package contains networking utilities (ip and rtmon, for example)
              : which are designed to use the advanced networking capabilities of the Linux
              : kernel.
 ```